 If it sounds very similar to what MiFID II is trying to accomplish, that’s because it is.
 It has been clear for a while that the US would take measures to accommodate repercussions of the European directive.

-The SEC, for example, granted temporary exemptions to US brokers and investment advisors dealing with European clients, so they would not fall foul of regulations.
+The SEC, for example, started out by granting temporary exemptions to US brokers and investment advisors dealing with European clients, so they would not fall foul of regulations.
+Then it decided to kick the ball further down the court by extending the exemptions to July 2023.

 Continued Challenges in Research Pricing